Darlington, New South Wales: Education

 Darlington Public School is located on Abercrombie St for Preschool to Year 6.

 TAFE NSW Eora (formerly the Eora Centre) is a campus of TAFE NSW Sydney Metro located on Abercrombie Street.
 It has been a centre for contemporary visual and performing arts and Aboriginal studies since it was established in July 1984.
 The building formerly housed the British United Shoe Machine Co.

-Chippendale Child Care Centre at Pine St Chippendale provides the nearest early childhood education and care service.

 Sports

 Sydney University Sports and Aquatic Centre features swimming, tennis, basketball, gymnasium facilities.
 Victoria Park Pool and fitness centre is also located nearby in Victoria Park.
 Prince Alfred Park is located on Cleveland Street and has tennis, basketball and a newly refurbished swimming pool.
 A Seido Karate club is located on Abercrombie Street.

 Arts

 Carriageworks

 The former Eveleigh Carriage Workshops is now Carriageworks, a centre for the nurturing, development and presentation of contemporary arts.
 It contains theatre, rehearsal and workshop spaces, a gallery and other facilities.
 Carriageworks is located off Wilson Street and is part of the adjacent suburb of Eveleigh.
 The Anna Schwartz Gallery is located on Wilson St within the Carriageworks complex.